rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 In conclusion I've done a drive-by benchmark showing that there are potentially great gains to be had by making use of inline fields.
-I say "potentially" because inline fields are not free and you should take the time to understand your dataset and analyze what tradeoffs you might be making by using this feature.
+I say "potentially" because inline fields are not free and you should take the time to understand your data-set and analyze what trade-offs you might be making by using this feature.
 In my example I'm inlining the text field of a twitter stream so it would be useful to gather some statistics such as what are the average number of terms per tweet